k-dimple/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

 - [Install on a Renesas RZ/G2L](install-on-a-device/install-on-renesas): Install a pre-built image on a Renesas RZ/G2L device <install-on-renesas>
 - [Install on a MediaTek Genio](install-on-a-device/install-on-mediatek): Install a pre-built image on a MediaTek Genio device <install-on-mediatek>

+## Install on a public cloud

+Pre-built Ubuntu Core images are available on different public cloud platforms.
+Currently they are available on Amazon AWS, Microsoft Azure and Google cloud.
+-- TODO: Update as required ----

+* [Install on AWS](install-on-a-public-cloud/install-on-aws): Try Ubuntu Core on an AWS EC2 instance
+* [Install on Azure](install-on-a-public-cloud/install-on-azure): Try Ubuntu Core on Azure
+* [Install on GCP](install-on-a-public-cloud/install-on-gcp): Try Ubuntu Core on a GCE instance in Google cloud.

 ```{toctree}
 :hidden: